tsterbak/sample_dataloader/README.md

-# sample_dataloader
+# An example dataloader for sentence similarity traning
-This repository contains the code for an example text dataloader for similarity training.
+This repository contains the code for an example text dataloader for sentence similarity training.